Skip to main content

 Frequently asked questions

-We have put together this list of Frequently asked questions based on enquiries received for other doctoral training programmes.
-If your question isn’t answered here please drop us a line at deri@qmul.ac.uk and one of our management team will get back to you as soon as possible.
-We will update this list of FAQs with all the queries we receive.
+We have put together this list of frequently asked questions based on enquiries received for other doctoral training programmes.
+If your question isn’t answered here please contact us on deri@qmul.ac.uk and one of our management team will get back to you as soon as possible.
+We will update this list of FAQs with commonly asked queries that we receive.

 Is this programme for me?